alimaryam10/PhilMoralPsych-Lab-Resources/docs/data-analysis/multilevel-modelling.md

 To decide on the random effects structure to fit, follow these steps:

-1. **Fit your maximal model** — the model with the most complex random effects structure that is theoretically defensible (e.g., including both random slopes and random intercepts).
+1. Fit your maximal model, i.e., the model with the most complex random effects structure that is theoretically defensible (e.g., including both random slopes and random intercepts).
-2. **Check convergence.** If the model fails to converge, or gives a singular fit (both flagged by a warning in R), simplify the random effects structure iteratively until it converges.
+2. If the model fails to converge, or gives a singular fit (both flagged by a warning in R), simplify the random effects structure iteratively until it converges.
-3. **Compare model fit.** Once you have a converging model, compare it against a simpler alternative (e.g., random intercepts only) using a likelihood ratio test (LRT), AIC, and BIC, to assess which provides the better fit.
+3. Once you have a converging model, compare it against a simpler alternative (e.g., random intercepts only) using a likelihood ratio test (LRT), AIC, and BIC, to assess which provides the better fit.
-4. **Retain the best-fitting model** that still converges.
+4. Retain the best-fitting model.

 ## Step 4: Interpret the output